Get Started - GUI

 Tip

-Now that you have made your first noise map (congratulations!), you can try again, adding / changing optional parameters to see the differeneces.
+Now that you have made your first noise map (congratulations!), you can try again by adding or changing optional parameters to see the differences.

 Step 7: Know the possibilities

-Now that you have finished this introduction tutorial, take the time to read the description of each of the WPS blocks present in your NoiseModelling version.
+Now that you have finished this introduction tutorial, take the time to read the description of each of the WPS blocks available in your NoiseModelling version.

 By clicking on each of the inputs or outputs, you will find a lot of information.